 2. Have an Aesthetically Pleasing Professional Photo

 As the old saying goes, a photo is worth a thousand words.
-Having a great smile and vibrant appearance communicates that you are the right candidate for the job.
+Having a great smile and vibrant appearance in your profile picture communicates that you are the right candidate for the job.
 You may even want to invest in professional photography to brighten your online image and promote your personal brand.

 3. Join a Group and Be an Active Member